-Intuitively, in the predetermined case the "endogeneity bias" vanishes as $T \rightarrow \infty$ because the within-group OLS (WG) estimator is large-T consistent.
+Intuitively, in the predetermined case the "endogeneity bias" vanishes as $T \to \infty$ because the within-group OLS (WG) estimator is large-T consistent.
 However, WG is not T-consistent in the endogenous explanatory variable case.
-These results also highlight the impact of m-the dimension of the instrument vector z{it} -on the order of magnitude of the bias.
+These results also highlight the impact of m-the dimension of the instrument vector $z{it}$ -on the order of magnitude of the bias.